 The Decision is Yours

-This selection covers a full range of MIG welders under $500, from gas MIG-capable machines bumping against our self-imposed limit, down to entry-level welders good for occasional home repair work.
-We believe you should always buy the best and most capable tool you can afford, at whatever price level you set.
+This selection covers a full range of budget MIG welders under $500, from gas MIG-capable machines bumping against our self-imposed limit down to entry-level welders good for occasional DIY repair work.

-Because the Handler 140 can weld capably on thinner sheet metal, offers a better warranty and duty cycle, and because it’s made in the USA (better quality and higher parts availability), Weld Guru recommends the Hobart Handler 140 as its Premium Pick for Best MIG Welder under $500.
+Because the Handler 140 can weld capably on thinner sheet metal, offers a better warranty and duty cycle, and it’s made in the USA (better quality and higher parts availability), it’s no wonder the Hobart Handler 140 is a favorite choice, low-cost MIG Welder.